 Rita Armin’s husband Henry served in the British Army during the Second World War.
 He sustained severe injuries after a botched parachute jump, leaving him disabled for the rest of his life.
 He died in 1998.
 Rita describes how she met Henry and their happy marriage, including the birth of their son Philip.
 She outlines the struggles to receive financial and practical support while Henry was alive.
 Rita talks about her successful career working for British Airways, her current role as an award-winning Police Service Volunteer, and her love of travel.
+This interview was conducted by Ailbhe McDaid on 27 February 2017.

 My name is Rita Mary Armin, but people call me Rita Armin.